grafana/grafana/docs/sources/http_api/datasource_permissions.md

 parent = "http_api"
 +++

-# Datasource Permissions API
+# Data Source Permissions

-> Datasource Permissions is only available in Grafana Enterprise.
+> The Data Source Permissions API is only available in Grafana Enterprise.
 Read more about [Grafana Enterprise]({{< relref "enterprise" >}}).

-This API can be used to enable, disable, list, add and remove permissions for a datasource.
+This API can be used to enable, disable, list, add and remove permissions for a data source.

 Permissions can be set for a user or a team.
 Permissions cannot be set for Admins - they always have access to everything.